A Visual Way to Teach Spoken and Written Grammar

 The primary focus is on oral language, but it can also be used to develop written language.

-The SHAPE CODINGTM system includes use of shapes (syntactic structures), colours (words classes), lines (singular vs. plural and gender) and arrows (tense and aspect).
-It aims to be able to represent most aspects of English grammar and thus is flexible enough to be used from the very early word combinations to complex structures.
+The SHAPE CODING system aims to be able to represent most aspects of English grammar and thus is flexible enough to be used from the very early word combinations to complex structures (see here for many examples).
+It can also be adapted for other languages according to their grammatical rules.

 Dr Susan Ebbels

-Creator of The SHAPE CODINGTM system and Director at the Moor House Research & Training Institute
+Creator of The SHAPE CODINGTM system and Director of the Moor House Research & Training Institute

 Susan has worked at Moor House with children with Language Disorder, including Developmental Language Disorder (DLD) as a Highly Specialist Speech and Language Therapist for over 25 years.
 Prior to this, she worked in mainstream and special schools, language units, nurseries and clinics both as a speech and language therapist and earlier as a speech and language therapy assistant.
 She has an honorary lectureship at UCL (where she completed her PhD in 2005) and is also a fellow of and specialist advisor for the Royal College of Speech and Language Therapists.
 She is on the editorial boards of two peer reviewed journals, the International Journal of Language and Communication Disorders and Child Language Teaching and Therapy and a vice-president of Afasic, a charity supporting parents of children with language disorders.